bealean/flashcards-api/README.md

     4. Card Area String,
     5. Card Category String,
     6. Card Subcategory String
 - Any double quote within the Front or Back fields should be represented by two double quotes.
-Double quotes are not allowed within the other fields.
+The API does not allow double quotes within the other fields.
+- Line breaks and blank lines within Front and Back fields are supported.
+- The expected field delimiter is double quote, comma, double quote (",").
+- The regex pattern for splitting the lines of the csv into fields only matches the delimiter if it is not preceded by a double quote, or if it is preceded by an even number of double quotes,  because any double quotes within the fields will be duplicated.
+- Negative Lookbehind is used to check the characters before the delimiter.
+To limit memory consumption, the upper limit for matching preceding sets of double quotes is specified as 2 sets (or 4 preceding double quotes).
+This is adjustable with the LOOKBEHIND_QUOTE_PAIRS_UPPER_LIMIT constant.

 #### Tests